 “My agent thought it would be a good topic,” she said, “because there’s a lot of buzz around the topic and we could find a publisher.”

 This story has the ring of truth to it.
+It fits the definition of an origin story.
 But will it sell?
 No way.

 You might have been sleeping on a bare mattress in somebody’s basement two years ago and now you’re enjoying a 4-bedroom house.
 But that story doesn’t show you can coach someone to make the same journey.
 And these days, readers are (rightly) getting more cynical.
 They’ve heard too many motivational speakers.
 So they wonder if you conveniently left out a crucial detail, like that winning lottery ticket.